 The following steps can help protect you and your information.

 - Review what information is stored on your devices, including phones and computers.
 Anything that puts you at risk or contains sensitive information should be backed up and deleted.
 There are ways to recover deleted information, so anything that is very sensitive will need to be permanently erased using a specific computer program rather than just deleted.

-- When reviewing content on their phone, journalists should check information stored on the phone (the hardware) as well as information stored in the cloud (Google Photos or iCloud).
+- When reviewing content on a smartphone, journalists should check information stored on the phone (the hardware) as well as information stored in the cloud (Google Photos or iCloud).